movement-assessment

 Immediate results:

-The golfer didn't just play – he reported his swing felt "30% more automatic."
-When you remove the interference, the system remembers how to work.
+The golfer didn’t just play — he reported his swing felt “30% more automatic.”
+When interference is removed, the system remembers how to work.

 Pre-intervention: